GSK, Sanofi and Haleon shares slump on Zantac litigation concerns | Business

 GSK, Sanofi and Haleon shares slump on Zantac litigation concerns

-Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing investor concerns about U.S. litigation focused on a heartburn drug that contained a probable carcinogen.
+That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.
+A Pfizer spokesperson said in an email: "Pfizer, which has not sold a Zantac product in more than 15 years and did so only for a limited period of time, will continue to defend itself vigorously."
+Pfizer shares were down nearly 4% on Thursday afternoon in U.S. trading.
+GSK did not immediately respond to requests for comment.

 Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing investor concerns about U.S. litigation focused on a heartburn drug that contained a probable carcinogen.
-Around 1400 GMT, GSK shares were down 6.8%, Sanofi's were down 6.9% and Haleon's down 5.6%.
+GSK shares were down just over 10%, Sanofi's stock had sagged about 3.3% and Haleon's shares had slipped nearly 5% at the close of trading on Thursday.

 The topic has arrived in investor consciousness in recent days it seems, but has been rumbling on in the background for a few years, Deutsche Bank analysts wrote in a note.
 The litigation has just started to be talked about more by investors and written about in the media, Barclays analyst Emily Field said in an email.
 "I think the panic ... really comes down to market psychology as opposed to having learned anything new."